isi-buds/program-2024/project-descriptions/README.md

 4. Sultzer DL.
 Mild behavioral impairment: A new domain of late-life psychiatric symptoms.
 Am J Geriatr Psychiatry 2019;27:835-837.
 5. Lewis CK, Bernstein OM, Grill JD, Gillen DL, Sultzer DL.
 Anxiety and depressive symptoms and cortical amyloid-β burden in cognitively unimpaired older adults.
 J Prev Alzheimers Dis 2022;9:286-296.
 6. Lautarescu BA, Holland AJ, Zaman SH.
 The early presentation of dementia in people with Down syndrome: A systematic review of longitudinal studies.
 Neuropsychol Rev 2017;27:31-45.

+## The time course of vesicant skin injury as detected by spatial transcriptomics

+### Mentoring team
+- Bogi Andersen, Professor of Biological Chemistry and Medicine, UCI
+- Babak Shahbaba, Professor of Statistics, UCI
+- Junyan Duan, Mathematical and Computational Systems Biology PhD Student, UCI

+### Background
+Sulfur Mustard (SM), also known as mustard gas, has been used in warfare since World War I, most recently in the Iraq and Syrian conflicts.
+Within a day of skin contact, irritant signs develop, progressing to large blisters, inflammation, and deep wounds that heal slower than burn wounds, leading to chronic skin changes (1).
+Organoarsenic compounds, including lewisite, were used in World Wars I and II.
+Similar to SM, lewisite causes skin erythema, edema, inflammation, blisters, and wounds leading to chronic skin changes in humans (1) and experimental animals.
+SM and lewisite still pose risks in chemical warfare and terrorism because of existing stockpiles and ease of production (2, 3).
+Despite significant research, we lack effective agents against vesicant skin injury.
+Nitrogen mustard and phenylarsine oxide, respective, are less toxic mustard and organoarsenical compounds that can be used in the laboratory.
+We are studying nitrogen mustard- and phenylarsine oxide-induced skin injury in mice, we are using single cell RNA-sequencing and spatial transcriptomics.
+The goal is to understand how these compounds damage skin with the goal of developing new treatments.

+### Study design and data description
+We treated mice topically on the skin with nitrogen mustard or phenylarsine oxide and collected skin samples at several different time points (from 0.5 to 24 hours).
+The skin samples were subjected to spatial transcriptomics analysis using two different probe sets in the Xenium platform from 10X Genomics.
+This allowed us to observe the changes in the expression of over 600 genes across time in the context of the skin.
+We have also collected skin for single cell RNA-sequencing covering the same time points.

+### Objectives
+The initial objective of this project will be to define the cell types in the spatial transcriptomics data, using a combination of unsupervised clustering based on gene expression and label transfer from the single cell RNA-sequencing data (4).
+We will also evaluate and compare the transcriptional changes induced by the chemicals in different cell types over the time course.

+### References:
+1. Davis, J. (1944) Dermatologic aspects of vesicant war gases J Am Med Assoc 126, 209-213,
+2. Casillas, R. P., Tewari-Singh, N., andGray, J. P. (2021) Special issue: emerging chemical terrorism threats Toxicol Mech Methods 31, 239-241 10.1080/15376516.2021.1904472
+3. Reutter, S. (1999) Hazards of chemical weapons release during war: new perspectives Environ Health Perspect 107, 985-990 10.1289/ehp.99107985
+4. Cable, D. M., Murray, E., Zou, L. S., Goeva, A., Macosko, E. Z., Chen, F. et al. (2022) Robust decomposition of cell type mixtures in spatial transcriptomics Nat Biotechnol 40, 517-526 10.1038/s41587-021-00830-w